dyne/dnscrypt-proxy/README.markdown

 The proxy can be installed as a Windows service.

 Copy the `dnscrypt-proxy.exe` file to any location, as well as the `libsodium-4.dll` file.
 Both should be in the same location.
+If you are using plugins depending on ldns, copy the ldns DLL as well.
 Then open a terminal and type (eventually with the full path to `dnscrypt-proxy.exe`):

     dnscrypt-proxy.exe --install